evertvh/aws-waf-dashboard/README.md

 That's all!
 Now, your WAF logs will be send from WAF service throug Kinesis Firehose directly to ElasticSearch cluster and will become available to you using Kibana dashboards.
 After a couple of minutes, you should start seeing that your dashboards have got data on it.

 <img src="graphics/7.png" width="700">

+#### 6. Bugfix

+In visiState, change every mention of "httpRequest.clientIp" to "httpRequest.clientIp.keyword" for the following Saved Objects:
+* Top10 IpAddresses
+* Filters
+* Unique IP count